 Marbled Cat

 The Marbled cat looks like a small clouded leopard.
-Its coat is similarly patterned and its tail is equally long.
+Its coat is similarly patterned, and its tail is equally long.
 And just like the Clouded leopard, the Marbled cat spends most of its time up in the trees.
-They are quite fond of ambushing flying squirrels by sitting on a branch and patiently waiting for them to emerge from their tree-hollow homes.
+They are fond of ambushing flying squirrels by sitting on a branch and patiently waiting for them to emerge from their tree-hollow homes.
+The best chance to spot a Marbled cat is in Deramakot.

 Sunda Leopard cat

-The most common, or rather the least uncommon, wild cat in Borneo, the Sunda leopard cat is a small and handsome hunter.
-It is quite tolerant of habitat disturbance, and it can be occasionally found in the oil palm plantations.
+The most common, or rather the least uncommon, wild cat in Borneo, the Sunda leopard cat, is a small and handsome hunter.
+It is quite tolerant of habitat disturbance, and it can occasionally be found in oil palm plantations.
 To see it in a more natural setting, take a night drive in Danum Valley or Deramakot Forest Reserve.

 Malayan sun bear

-Malayan sun bear is the smallest and the most arboreal of all bears.
-Perhaps the most distinguishing feature of the sun bear is it exceptionally long tongue that the bear uses to extract honey and insects.
+The Malayan sun bear is the smallest and the most arboreal of all bears.
+Perhaps the most distinguishing feature of the sun bear is its exceptionally long tongue, which the bear uses to extract honey and insects.

-To see the sun bear in Borneo you will need a lot of time, dedication and most importantly luck.
-They are occasionally spotted in Deramakot Forest Reserve.
+It is the only bear species in Borneo and one of the most difficult to see.
+To spot one, you will need a lot of time, dedication and, most importantly, luck.
+They are occasionally spotted in the Deramakot Forest Reserve.

 Maroon langur

-Also known as the Leaf monkey, Maroon langur is one of the cutest Borneo rainforest animals.
-They are fun to watch as they leap across the forest canopy with incredible agility.
-The best place to see them up-close is Danum Valley Field Centre.
+The Maroon langur is born with a bright orange coat that gradually darkens to the deep maroon of the adult.
+The contrast between the orange infants and their dark maroon mothers makes family groups particularly striking to watch, especially as they leap across the forest canopy with incredible agility.
+The best place to see them up close is the Danum Valley Field Centre.

 Sunda Colugo